 7 tips to make your LinkedIn profile stand out

-How to stand out on LinkedIn as a freelance consultant in 2020
+How to stand out on LinkedIn as a freelance consultant

 As a freelance consultant, LinkedIn is one of the best places to promote yourself.
 As a freelancer, you might invest a lot of time and resources in helping businesses with e.g. building brands or growing the business.
 You use your expertise and you’re good at it.
 But how often do you apply those skills when marketing yourself?

 Your LinkedIn profile is the foundation of your personal branding.
 From a marketing perspective, neglecting personal branding will sell yourself short and contribute to you missing big opportunities.
 LinkedIn is the go-to network for professionals, recruiters, and alike.
 You might have used it during your corporate life to hunting for a better job, but have you really given it much thought since you started freelancing?

 Think about it – when targeting any type of business, odds are that they are more than likely on LinkedIn.
 It’s a gold mine of quality clients.
 Having a top-notch LinkedIn profile will help you stand out and get found by these potential clients.
 At Free Agents™, we’ve collected 7 profile features you should check out and update.
 And it’s actually not that complicated.

 This is such an important part of your LinkedIn profile as a freelancer.
 When people do a search on LinkedIn, the search results are based on headlines.
 Including important keywords such as Content Writer, Art Director, or Social Media Manager together with freelance in your headline is a must.